dududuarte/private-qr-stock/README.md

 After that is done, we need to create a [Firebase](https://firebase.google.com/) application to host our database, which will be suported with Firestore Database.

-The only requirement is that the database should have a collection named "codigos" which will be the "table" where you will persist your qrcode values
+The only requirement is that the database should have a collection named "codigos" which will be the "table" where you will persist your qrcode/barcode values
 ![codigos](https://i.imgur.com/rNjfkLO.png)

 Then create a API Key which will you need for later